spatie/crawler/UPGRADING.md

 # Upgrading

-Because there are many breaking changes an upgrade is not that easy.
-There are many edge cases this guide does not cover.
-We accept PRs to improve this guide.
+## From v5 to v6

+- There are no breaking changes to the API.
+Internally, we shuffled around some checks around crawl limit that might affected some edge cases

 ## From v3 to v4